irem-yigit/ebebek-product-carousel/README.md

-# e-bebek Product Carousel Project
+# Product Carousel Project - e-bebek
-This repository contains an example of the product carousel of the e-bebek.com site.
+This repository contains an example of the product carousel of the **www.e-bebek.com** site.